jon-michael-c/C-Projects/README.md

 # C-Projects
 ## Calculator Using Enums
-Run using ```make lab2```
+Run using ```make lab2```\n
-Source file can be found [here](https://github.com/jon-michael-c/C-Projects/blob/lab2/02-Calculator/calculator.cpp)
+Source file can be found [here](https://github.com/jon-michael-c/C-Projects/blob/lab2/02-Calculator/calculator.cpp)\n
-Objective: Create a calculator program using struct and enums in C++.
-First creating the calculator struct
+Objective: Create a calculator program using struct and enums in C++.\n First we must create a calculator struct that takes two numbers, along with the constructor.
 ```c++
 struct Calculator {
     double num1;